Base Layout

 Summa Summarum

-There is no undisputed king of keyboard layouts, and there won't be.
+There is no undisputed king of keyboard layouts, and I don't think there will ever be one.

 You get to a point where individual preference and usage patterns start to matter more than objective aspects, and then you can't agree on a one-layout-fits-all.
 I believe we're already about there, pretty much.